SILAsiaPub/AppBuilder-workaround/README.md

 ## 5 Issue with *object heap*

 32 bit OS or 64 bit OS running 32 bit Java seem to have an issue with the **object heap** size.
-To fix this do the following.

-To do this:
+To fix this do the following:
 1. Create this file: C:\\Users\\yourname\\.gradle\\gradle.properties
 2. Add the following line:<br />
   org.gradle.jvmargs=-XX\:MaxHeapSize\=256m -Xmx256m